ucs-compute-solutions/FlexPod-for-EHR/Ansible/README.md

 # Set up the Ansible execution environment

-To execute various ansible playbooks, a linux based system will need to be setup as described in the CVD with the packages listed at the following pages:
+To execute various Ansible playbooks, a linux based system will need to be setup as described in the CVD with the packages listed at the following pages:

 - Cisco NxOS: https://galaxy.ansible.com/cisco/nxos
 - NetApp ONTAP: https://galaxy.ansible.com/netapp/ontap